aaronwmorris/indi-allsky/README.md

 ## Focus Mode
 Focus mode is a special setting that generates images more often and implements a Variance of Laplacian scoring algorithm on the image to assist with focusing the camera.
 Images are not saved when focus mode is enabled.

+## Stacking
+indi-allsky supports image stacking to increase details and contrast in the image.

+The following stacking modes are provided:
+* Maximum - The maximum value of each pixel in the stack is used.
+Increases contrast of stars and sky overall.
+Extends the effect of satellite/airplane trails, meteors, and other phenomena.
+* Average - The average value of each pixel is used in the resulting image.
+* Minimum - The minimum value of each pixel is used.
+This has the effect of removing airplane and satellite trails (and meteors).

+The `Stack split screen` option will split the image into two panes.
+The left pane will show the original image data and the right pane will contain the stacked data.

 ## Web Interface